Skip to Content

 5. Worcestershire sauce: provides a savory, umami-rich flavor that complements the other spices.

-6. Paprika: to add color and mild smoky flavor.
+6. Paprika: to add color and a mild smoky flavor.

 7. Salt: to enhance the flavor.